clericl/catena/README.md

 }
 ```

-## Functionality

-### MVP Features

-* Users will be able to enter a word and be presented with its etymology and etymological relations
-* Nodes representing words will be connected in a tree diagram
-* Information will be presented through a minimalistic but intuitive interface

 ### Future Directions

 * Unfortunately, the database of words that Catena currently uses is not particularly robust.
 Initial changes will include building a parser for Wiktionary to access the latest and most detailed information.